Written by DiveThru Team

 5 Ways To Cope With Feeling Sad

-Sooo… how do we work through feeling sad?
+Sooo… how do we stop feeling sad?
 We’ve got a few tips to help you work through this emotion like a rockstar!
 ‘Cause you are one.

 1. Reach out to a support team

 Your loved ones are there for a reason!
 When you need to talk through how you’re feeling, lean on the people you trust.
 Sometimes just having someone to listen to us and validate how we’re feeling makes all the difference.

 It could be a cozy bookstore on the snowy mountainside with a crackling fireplace.
 Or maybe it’s the beaches you sun-bathed on during your last family vacay.
 Whatever your happy place in your mind is, go there.
 Picturing something that makes you feel warm and at peace can help lift your mood.